RetinaFaceMask: A Single Stage Face Mask Detector for Assisting Control of the COVID-19 Pandemic: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-The situation report 96 of world health organization (WHO)~\cite{world2020coronavirus} presented that coronavirus disease 2019 (COVID-19) has globally infected over 2.7 million people and caused over 180,000 deaths.
-In addition, there are several similar large scale serious respiratory diseases, such as severe acute respiratory syndrome (SARS) and the Middle East respiratory syndrome (MERS), which occurred in the past few years~\cite{rota2003characterization, memish2013family}.
-Liu et al.~\cite{liu2020reproductive} reported that the reproductive number of COVID-19 is higher compared to the SARS.
-Therefore, more and more people are concerned about their health, and public health is considered as the top priority for governments~\cite{fang2020transmission}.
-Fortunately, Leung et al.~\cite{leungrespiratory} showed that the surgical face masks could cut the spread of coronavirus.
-At the moment, WHO recommends that people should wear face masks if they have respiratory symptoms, or they are taking care of the people with symptoms~\cite{feng2020rational}.
-Furthermore, many public service providers require customers to use the service only if they wear masks~\cite{fang2020transmission}.
-Therefore, face mask detection has become a crucial computer vision task to help the global society, but research related to face mask detection is limited.
+According to the World Health Organization (WHO), coronavirus disease 2019 (COVID-19) has infected over 79.2 million individuals and caused over 1.7 million fatalities until the end of 2020~\cite{world2020coronavirus}.
+Numerous computer-assisted approaches have been developed to aid in the fight against COVID-19, including automatic detection of COVID-19 cases based on X-ray or computed tomography (CT) images~\cite{tabarisaadi2020deep, shamsi2021uncertainty}, COVID-19 trend prediction~\cite{kunjir2020comparative}, and analysis of human reactions to COVID-19~\cite{rafi2020understanding}.
+It is, however, more critical for individuals to protect themselves from the COVID-19 virus.
+Fortunately, the study~\cite{cheng2021face} demonstrated that surgical face masks can help limit coronavirus dissemination.
+At the moment, the WHO recommends that people wear face masks if they have respiratory symptoms or are caring for someone who does~\cite{feng2020rational}.
+Additionally, several public service providers require users to use services only while wearing masks~\cite{fang2020transmission}.
+Therefore, automatic face mask detection has emerged as a critical computer vision task for assisting the worldwide community, but research on this is limited.